Frequently Asked Questions

 Do you offer mediation, facilitation and/or arbitration services?
 If not can you refer me to someone?

 The Master’s Program doesn’t offer services directly.
-For on-campus resources, see Conflict Resolution Services; please contact Program Director, Tim Hicks, for off-campus recommendations and resources.
+For on-campus resources, see Conflict Resolution Services; please contact Managing Director, Anna Shamble or ADR Faculty Director, Jennifer Reynolds, for off-campus recommendations and resources.

 When I try to apply for fall term, I receive an error message.
 Why?